Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 $$\ket{H}\text{ or }\ket{ T }$$

-What this means is that even though the coin can be this more general state, when I perform a measurement on it then it changes.
-This is strange because it means you can't measure a system without possibily changing it.
+What this means is that even though the coin can be in this more general state, when I perform a measurement on it then it changes.
+This is strange because it means you can't measure a system without possibly changing it.

 We say that when we do a measurement the state collapses.

-Now, we ask can we know what the state will collapse into.
+Now, we can ask if we can know what the state will collapse into?
 Well, we can't know exactly but we can know the probability.

 For a state: